Faribault Soccer Association

 The Faribault Soccer Association, will be managed by a Board, consisting of nine members, each serving 3 year terms.
 Members are elected at the annual members meeting.
 In order to vote at the annual meeting you must be a Board Member or an adult member of the Association from the most current season.
 If more candidates are interested in filling the open positions than positions available then ballot voting will take place.
 A calendar year for soccer is November 1 – October 31.
 Terms of the members of the Board are staggered so that one-third of the total Board of Directors are elected each year.

 Board Member terms are limited to two consecutive terms unless there is no outside interest to fill openings.
 In the event there is not enough outside interest a current outgoing member can declare their intent to stay on the Board.
 If more than one outgoing member declares their intent to stay, then a ballot vote will be required.
-The Board shall contain no more than one coach from the Middle School or High School programs.
+The Board shall contain no more than two coaches from the Middle School or High School programs.
 In the event that a Board member resigns before the end of their term the President will appoint someone to fulfill the term.

 Officers to the Board of Directors are elected annually.
 Officer positions are: